htafer/blog/content/post/kegg2.md

 | tcdb            | 13  | 13  | 12  | 12  | 13  | 10  |

 Now we would like to paint for each KEGG pathways the enzyme showing up.
-To this aim we will use the _R_-package **[pathview](http://bioconductor.org/packages/release/bioc/html/pathview.html)**.
+To this aim we will use the _R_-package **[pathview](http://bioconductor.org/packages/release/bioc/html/pathview.html)**, which _"...maps and renders a wide variety of biological data on relevant pathway graphs.
+All users need is to supply their data and specify the target pathway.
+Pathview automatically downloads the pathway graph data, parses the data file, maps user data to the pathway, and render pathway graph with the mapped data.
+In addition, Pathview also seamlessly integrates with pathway and gene set (enrichment) analysis tools for large-scale and fully automated analysis...."_.
 Since the annotation of _J. curcas_ might not be complete, the peptide mapping process was achieved by also considering protein from other plants, i.e. from more than one organism.